Vegetarian Recipes. Vegetarian Recipes. Crispy Potato Roast Recipe. Hey Guys!

-Salmon Burgers with Barbeque Hoisin Sauce I got on another dessert roll, didn’t I?
+An easy chicken recipe your whole family will love.
+What can be more kid friendly than chicken nuggets, even the pickiest kids like them.
+Serve them with ketchup, bbq sauce or whatever you like to dip your nuggets into.
+Salmon Burgers with Barbeque Hoisin Sauce.
+I got on another dessert roll, didn’t I?
 I’m trying to limit the not-so-healthy posts and instead insert some deliciously-healthy posts.
 Let’s be honest.
 Sometimes it’s a losing battle.
 I’m noticing that since my birthday is next week, I am (for pretty much the entire month of October) using the “well, my birthday is coming up, and I deserve it” excuse.
 And, a million cookies and cakes and calorie-laden drinks later….I’m looking for something to relieve a little of the guilt from my trip last week where I definitely over-indulged.

 I’ve been running around like crazy, so I actually made this a while ago — I’m constantly looking for dessert recipes that don’t have a lot of added sugar or fat, because let’s face it, when I make a whole batch of cookies or a cake for just me and Chad, that’s not really going to turn out well.
 So I decided to go the very low-cal route for this fro yo, and it turned out really well!